8 Home Remedies for Fleas on Dogs

 Aside from feeding off animal blood, these little suckers are also able to feed off humans' blood.
 This makes these parasites more of a nuisance.
 Although they cannot fly, their light bodies and strong legs allow them to jump vast distances.
 An adult flea can jump up to seven inches high and over a foot in length.
 Since they are some of the best jumpers in nature they can quickly jump from animal to animal or onto a person.

 In small quantities, these tiny mites (1.5 to 3mm) can be challenging to spot.
 After a flea infestation begins, it's much easier to see all the fleas jumping around on your pets, furniture, curtains, and other surfaces.
 Another giveaway that your dog has an infestation is if they begin itching more than usual.
+How to treat flea bites on dogs naturally?
 If they bite you, you might be able to see flea bites on your body, but some people don't show signs.

 How Do Dogs Get Fleas?